---

 ```

-#### Example 10: Basal area of live trees (at least 5 inches diameter), area EBLUP from `sae`
+#### Example 10: Above Ground Dry Biomass of live trees on forest land (at least 5 inches diameter), area EBLUP from `sae`

 View Example

 Now, we can of course fit a different model to estimate basal area.
-In this case, we choose to use dem to predict basal area with an area-level EBLUP from the `sae` package.
+In this case, we choose to use dem to predict dry above ground biomass with an area-level EBLUP from the `sae` package.

 ```{r}